 In the COVID-19 reality, many customer-centric organizations are increasingly realizing the importance of developing cross-functional collaboration between their contact centers and field service departments.
 Connecting these two units is the key to reducing the costs and in-person contact involved in technician visits.
-A recent article in Harvard Business Review points out that when enterprises foster collaboration between departments, it results in better customer outcomes.
+A recent article in Harvard Business Review points out that when enterprises foster cross departmental collaboration, it results in better customer outcomes.
 And the best way to foster collaboration?
 Through visual assistance.

 Visual Assistance technology enables an agent or technician to establish a live video stream with a customer in order to view their issue and provide Augmented Reality guidance on their mobile screen to achieve a remote resolution.
 Using Visual Assistance allows agents and technicians to work together on delivering faster and more effective customer service.
 This can be accomplished in several ways:

 When technicians or agents capture visual records of each visit or interaction, a visual knowledge base is created and can be shared between departments.
-With the rise of distributed workforces due to the pandemic, implementing a visual knowledge base is a straightforward way to achieve cross-functional collaboration, since in most cases, there are no linguistic elements that could be misinterpreted.
+With the rise of distributed workforces due to the pandemic, implementing a visual knowledge base is a straightforward way to improve cross-functional collaboration.
+This is because in most cases, there are no linguistic elements that could be misinterpreted.
 A visual knowledge base enables any agent or technician to instantly become an expert on any issue.

-For a deep dive into the central role of Visual Assistance in driving successful collaboration between customer service agents and field service technicians, read “Truth in Teamwork: How cross-functional collaboration drives remote resolutions.”
+For a deep dive into the central role of Visual Assistance in driving successful collaboration between customer service agents and field service technicians, read the report, “Truth in Teamwork: How cross-functional collaboration drives remote resolutions.”
 The report also explains the importance of tracking collaborative KPIs and presents a case study of a leading telco that benefited from implementing cross-functional collaboration in the early days of the current pandemic.
-To access it, click here.